-The ACCOBAMS Secretariat also received requests for part or all of the ASI DATA from the following countries, through their respective NFP: France, Slovenia, Spain and Tunisia.
+The ACCOBAMS Secretariat received as well requests for part or all of the ASI Data from the following countries, through their respective ACCOBAMS NFP: France, Slovenia, Spain and Tunisia.
 These requests were made in particular to fulfil reporting obligations like the EU Marine Strategy Framework Directive, the Ecosystem Approach (EcAp) of the Barcelona Convention or the Habitat Directive.